Dangers of Refrigerant Gases

 3 – Hold your Contractor accountable to the highest level of service

 A/C season can be short.
 Contractors need to make the most of it, which is why some may cut corners.
 For example, by not storing or recycling refrigerant gases properly.
 Instead of dealing with finding and repairing holes in aging units, they pump in more coolant to avoid a more complicated solution (that will take more time).
-They “fix” that unit by emitting more gases to the atmosphere.
+They “fix” that unit by emitting more gases into the atmosphere.
 Needless to say, this short fix makes the air conditioner run for just a day or two after that.

 Despite the possible $10,000 fine, contractors may not have the necessary equipment to extract the refrigerant or test it to determine whether the refrigerant is contaminated or not (and could qualify for re-use).
 Ask the company if they will be recovering and recycling the refrigerant gas from your old air conditioner.